 - TWOA is available only if flying with Malaysian Airlines, AirAsia or Malindo Air

-- Must be in transit to reach South Korea as final destination.
+- Must be in transit to reach South Korea as the final destination.
 Must hold a confirmed onward eTicket or original boarding pass to Japan within 120 hours.
-(Exception for longer-term pass holders such as work visa, student visa, etc. who can depart to any third country)
+(Exception for longer-term pass holders such as work visa, student visa, etc., who can depart to any third country)

 - Issuing of TWOA is at the discretion of the immigration offices at Kuala Lumpur Airport